On Extending Amdahl's law to Learn Computer Performance

 Over the recent years, variants of the Amdahl's law have been proposed to consider other aspects of system such as the memory wall problem \cite{sun2010reevaluating} or the synchronization problem \cite{eeckhout2010computer}.
+More recently, a survey of methods to improve the semantic power of the p-fraction and computation capability improvement index can be found in \cite{al2020amdahl}.
 It is important to note that while these variants are based on sound theoretical considerations they lack corroboration to empirical data from silicon measurements.
 Further, in these cases Amdahl's law is primarily employed to predict the theoretical speedup by changing one system resource at a time.
 This results in several equations, each corresponding to scaling an isolated system resource given fixed values of other system resources.
 Since each equation stems from different assumptions regarding the values of the other system resources, it is not feasible to combine these equations to account for the effect of multiple system variables simultaneously \cite{james2013introduction}.
 Thus, there is a need for a framework that can account for the effects of multiple variables simultaneously.